ringlej/ptxdist/doc/environment.rst

 The ``configure`` script will stop if it discovers that something is missing.

-The PTXdist installation is based on GNU autotools, so the first thing to be done now is to configure the packet:
+The PTXdist installation is based on GNU autotools, so the first thing to be done now is to configure the package:

 ::